SHARP-Robotics/8411-FTC-centerstage/README.md

 # 8411 SHARP Robotics Team Code Repository

-### How it went
-*This was written after our robotics season ended* \
-This was my first year coding(I was the main coder for our team) we attended 3 scrimmages, 2 AL Cups, and a TN State Competition.
-We ended up finishing 2nd for the qualifying matches in the State comp, (TechNova was in 1st big shout out to their insane robot).
-We had a 50 point autonomous, could hang, somewhat reliably shoot our airplane, and a decent TeleOp.
-This code was kinda janky to be honest.
-Hopefully next year I can do better.

-UPDATE:
-We are now going to worlds due to some other circumstances with the team that won!
+(As of TN Comp)
+Our robotics season has wrapped up, and it's time to review our performance.
+As a first-time coder for the team, I led the charge through 3 scrimmages, 2 AL Cups, and the TN State Competition.

+At the State comp, we snagged 2nd place in qualifying matches, trailing behind TechNova's impressive robot.
+Our robot had a 50-point autonomous mode, solid hanging skills, and a decent TeleOp.
+Our code was a bit rough around the edges, but it got the job done.

+UPDATE: Some unexpected circumstances bumped us up to Worlds

 ### Welcome

-Welcome to the code repository of Team 8411 SHARP for the FTC (FIRST Tech Challenge) Centerstage 2023-2024 robotics competition!
-This repository contains the source code for our robot's control systems, autonomous routines, and teleoperation functionalities.
-Our team is dedicated to innovation, collaboration, and excellence in robotics.
+Welcome to our code repository for the FTC Centerstage 2023-2024 robotics competition!
+Here, you'll find everything from autonomous navigation to teleoperation control.
+Our team focuses on practicality, functionality, and continuous improvement.

 ### Key Features:

-1. Autonomous Navigation: Efficient algorithms for autonomous movement and task completion.
+- Autonomous Navigation: We've got efficient algorithms for moving around and completing tasks.
-2. Teleoperation Control: Precise controls for driver-operated maneuvers and game strategy execution.
+- Teleoperation Control: Precise controls for manual maneuvers and game strategy.
-3. Sensor Integration: Integration of various sensors for accurate navigation and decision-making.
+- Sensor Integration: Using various sensors to navigate accurately and make decisions.
-4. Modular Architecture: Organized codebase with modular components for easy maintenance and scalability.

 ### How to Use:

-Clone or download the repository to your local machine.
+Just clone or download the repository, tweak the code to fit your needs, and submit pull requests for improvements or bug fixes.
-Explore and modify the code to suit your team's requirements.
-Submit pull requests for improvements, bug fixes, and new features.

 ### Contributions:

-We welcome contributions from the community to enhance the functionality and reliability of our codebase.
-If you have ideas, suggestions, or bug fixes, please feel free to open an issue or submit a pull request.
+We're open to contributions from the community.
+Got ideas or fixes?
+Feel free to reach out or submit a pull request.

 ### Contact Us:

-For inquiries, collaboration opportunities, or questions about our code, please reach out to me at yasha@wds4u.com.
+Questions or collaboration opportunities?
+Send me an email at yasha@wds4u.com.

-Let's innovate, collaborate, and excel together in the exciting world of robotics!